-The project design or development phase presents a critical opportunity to ensure that key decisions reflect a concern for the sustainability of benefits beyond the investment period.
+The project design or development phase presents a critical opportunity to ensure that crucial decisions reflect a concern for the sustainability of benefits beyond the investment period.
 During this phase of the project cycle, the design team determines what benefits the project will produce, by whom, and through what means.
-If these key design decisions do not develop a project that is inclined to foster sustainable benefits, the scope for achieving sustainability by project termination will be severely limited.
+If these critical design decisions do not develop a project that fosters sustainable benefits, the scope for achieving sustainability by project termination will be severely limited.

-The broad theme for the project design phase is the cultivation of conditions that are conducive to benefit sustainability.
+The broad theme for the project design phase is cultivating conditions conducive to benefit sustainability.
 All facets of a project—including project objectives, goods and services provided, beneficiaries, means of distribution, and implementing organizations—affect whether benefits should and can be continued once donor funding ends.

-While project design has traditionally focused on choosing project elements that produce the intended outputs, project design for sustainability needs to adopt a longer-term, strategic perspective that selects project elements that lead to desired outcomes and beneficiary results over an extended time frame.
+While project design has traditionally focused on choosing project elements that produce the intended outputs, project design for sustainability needs a longer-term, strategic perspective that selects project elements that lead to desired outcomes.
+Beneficiary results over an extended time frame.
 Design decisions should support the critical factors for benefit sustainability.

 BENEFIT SUSTAINABILITY MODEL

-Sustainability in projects can be an added value and profitable if we implemented in the right way.
+Sustainability in projects could be an added value and profitable if we implemented it correctly.

 To develop an enduring constituency for benefit continuation, the specific project benefits must address a recognized need of the target population.
-Therefore, deciding on which benefits to deliver is predicated upon identifying the target audience and eliciting from that audience information about what benefits they desire.
-Needs are not stagnant, however.
-Therefore, benefits should be designed with sufficient flexibility to respond and adapt to changes in demand.
+Therefore, deciding on which benefits to deliver is predicated upon identifying the target audience and asking them what benefits they want from that audience.
+Needs are active, however.
+Therefore, gifts should be designed with sufficient flexibility to respond and adapt to changes in demand.

 Strategic management capacity

 Implementing organizations and the people who staff them are crucial influences on whether or not benefits continue.
-Individuals, supported by the organizational culture and standard operating procedures, need to recognize and work toward longterm objectives, acknowledge and account for opportunities and threats in the external environment, and adapt the organization and its products to continually meet evolving needs.
+Individuals, supported by the organizational culture and standard operating procedures, must recognize and work toward long-term objectives, acknowledge and account for opportunities and threats in the external environment, and adapt the organization and its products to meet evolving needs continually.

 Supportive institutional environment

 Although many external factors are beyond the direct control of project managers, they greatly influence whether benefits will be sustained.
 Such factors include the policy and legal framework, bureaucratic culture and procedures, social norms, and economic and political conditions.
-In some cases, project managers may be able to influence their environment to make it more hospitable.
-In instances where the environment is less amenable to change, project design should acknowledge and accommodate potential constraints.
+Project managers can sometimes influence their environment to make it more hospitable.
+In instances where the climate is less amenable to change, project design should acknowledge and accommodate potential constraints.

-Assuring that these factors are in place implies different priorities and concerns for project design that transcend the issues that are important for mere effectiveness.
-This additive consideration is illustrated by juxtaposing effectiveness and sustainability questions below.
+Assuring these factors are in place implies different priorities and concerns for project design that transcend the critical issues for mere effectiveness.
+This additive consideration is illustrated by juxtaposing the effectiveness and sustainability questions below.